Labour to call for energy price cap freeze this autumn

 A think-tank has warned households on low incomes will have to reduce their spending power by three times as much as high income households in order to afford their energy bills this winter.

-Labour leader Sir Keir Starmer will call for the price-cap freeze in a speech in which he will pitch how his party will pay for the measure, according to The Observer.
+Labour leader Sir Keir Starmer will call for the price-cap freeze when he sets out details of his party’s plans, including how they will pay for the measure, according to The Observer.

 Specifics of the measure were not available, though Sir Keir wrote elsewhere that the party aimed to end energy “injustice”.